Police: Suspected stalker breaks into Washington house; kills couple then himself - NewsBreak

 It is believed a suspected stalker broke into a house before killing a husband and wife.
 He then took his own life, according to KIRO .

-When officers arrived, they found a man lying on the floor.
+When officers arrived at the house, they found a man lying on the floor.
 He was pulled out of the house by officers who noticed that he had been shot.
 Life-saving measures were done but he died from his injuries at the scene.
 He was later identified as Mohammed Milad Naseri, 35, according to KIRO .

 Once officers made their way through the house, they found a man and a woman both dead from gunshot wounds.
 The woman was later identified as Zohre Sadeghi, 33, according to KIRO .
 She was married to Naseri.